AdelmanLab/calculate_fraction_spliced/README.md

 19. Unspliced_5p_counts - the number of unspliced reads counted across the 5' splice site
 20. spliced_5p_uncounted - the number of spliced reads, aligned to 5' exon, but not consisting of annotated exon-exon splicing
 21. spliced_5p_block_too_small  - reads with detected splicing but less than 10bp aligned on both ends of splicing (either at the 5' splice site or at the other end of splice junction
-22. unspliced_5p_uncounted - unspliced reads not counted becase did not contain 10bp aligned on either end of 5' splice site
+22. unspliced_5p_uncounted - unspliced reads not counted because the read did not contain 10bp aligned on either end of 5' splice site
 23. antisense_5p_counts - the number of 5' reads counted on the antisense strand

+Additional Notes:
+1. Written for analysis of constitutive exons/introns
+2. This script counts TT-seq fragments i.e., if both read1 and read2 align to the 3' splice site this will count as 1 read in the count totals.